Rent a catamaran in the Caribbean

 Comprising over 5,000 idyllic islands, cays and reefs, the Caribbean offers one of the world's best family holidays.
 With a private catamaran charter, you can choose to sail from stunning white-sand beaches, through secret coves and vibrant harbours.
 Noted for its steady winds, calm waters and treasure island-style adventure opportunities, the Caribbean is best explored with short island hops over a week, offering sufficient time to relax and enjoy the tranquil waters.
 Whether you decide to stick to the Virgin Islands, Bahamas, Grenada or Antigua, each offers spectacular sailing, diving and eating at a range of rental prices.

-How to rent a Catamaran in the Caribbean
+Is it possible to rent a catamaran in the Caribbean with or without skipper?

 Chartering a vessel is easy, simply pick from a wide fleet of first-rate vessels here and you're on your way to a Caribbean adventure.
 You can charter a catamaran with a skipper for a week from bases in the British Virgin Islands, Martinique, the Bahamas, Saint Martin, Guadeloupe, Grenada, Saint Vincent and the Grenadines, Antigua and Barbuda, the United States Virgin Islands, Saint Lucia, Puerto Rico and Saint Barthélemy.
 Catamarans with a skipper come with a wealth of local knowledge, allowing you and your family to enjoy the alluring sights at your own pace.